Daniel Bachmann: Stoke City

 Bachmann joined English side Stoke City from FK Austria Wien in the summer of 2011.
 He played with Stoke's under-18 and under-21 squads and joined Conference Premier side Wrexham on loan on 5 August 2014.
 He played 18 times for the Dragons as they finished in 11th position.

 Bachmann joined Scottish Premiership side Ross County on a six-month loan in July 2015.
 Bachmann made his professional debut on 8 August 2015, coming on for injured goalie Scott Fox in a 2–0 victory over Hamilton Academical.
 On 31 August 2015, the loan deal was terminated by mutual consent after making just two appearances for the Dingwall side.
 On 28 October 2015, Bachmann joined League One side Bury on a one-month loan.
 His loan at Gigg Lane was extended until the beginning of January 2016 when he returned to Stoke after making ten appearances for the Shakers.

 Bachmann signed a one-year contract extension with Stoke in July 2016.
 He was released by Stoke at the end of the 2016–17 season.

 Watford

 On 1 July 2017, Bachmann signed a three-year deal with Watford.

 On 8 August 2018, Bachmann joined Scottish Premiership side Kilmarnock on a season-long loan deal.
 He made his Watford debut the following season, playing in a 3–3 draw against Tranmere Rovers in the FA Cup third round.

-On 14 August 2021, Bachmann played his first game in the Premier League in Watford’s league opener against Aston Villa, where Watford won 3–2.
+On 14 August 2021, Bachmann played his first game in the Premier League in Watford's league opener against Aston Villa, where Watford won 3–2.

+On 12 August 2025, Bachmann joined Segunda División club Deportivo La Coruña on a season-long loan.